-- •The three vaccine series has been used for a long time and has been found to be safe and effective. - •We offer the vaccine to all potentially exposed employees in our facility. - •The vaccination is free if you are an employee, if you are a student you must cover the cost. - •If you are an employee you may decline to have a vaccination, you will be asked to sign a form that states that you have waived the opportunity to receive the free vaccination. - •This is required by OSHA regulations. - •Even after you decline and sign the form, if you change your mind, you can receive the vaccination at a later date.
+- •The three-vaccine series has been used for a long time and has been found to be safe and effective. - •We offer the vaccine to all potentially exposed employees in our facility. - •The vaccination is free if you are an employee, if you are a student, you must cover the cost. - If you are an employee you may decline to have a vaccination, you will be asked to sign a form that states that you have waived the opportunity to receive the free vaccination. - •This is required by OSHA regulations. - Even after you decline and sign the form, you can receive the vaccination later.